Black panther spotted prowling French rooftops | DW | 19.09.2019

 Bemused onlookers in the town, not far from the Belgian border, had spotted the feline slinking along the rafters of a three-story red brick building.

-According to the regional newspaper La Voix du Nord, the panther stopped occasionally to watch a train pass or a cat passing by on the pavement below.
+According to the regional newspaper La Voix du Nord, the panther stopped occasionally to watch a train pass or a cat strutting on the pavement below.

 Authorities were alerted, and police threw up a cordon around the building before the ink-black cat slipped through a window to an apartment believed to belong to its owner.